sriramab/gamamanual/References/GAMLReferences/Operators.md

   * if both operands are a point, a geometry or an agent, returns the geometry resulting from the difference between both geometries

 ```
-geometry var19 <- geom1 - geom2; 	// var19 equals a geometry corresponding to difference between geom1 and geom2
+geometry var9 <- geom1 - geom2; 	// var9 equals a geometry corresponding to difference between geom1 and geom2

 ```

-  * if both operands are colors, returns a new color resulting from the substraction of the two operands, component by component
+  * if both operands are numbers, performs a normal arithmetic difference and returns a float if one of them is a float.

 ```
+int var10 <- 1 - 1; 	// var10 equals 0
+int var11 <- 1.0 - 1; 	// var11 equals 0.0
+int var12 <- 3.7 - 1.2; 	// var12 equals 2.5
-rgb var20 <- rgb([255, 128, 32]) - rgb('red'); 	// var20 equals rgb([0,128,32])
+int var13 <- 3 - 1.2; 	// var13 equals 1.8

 ```